Gassandrid/ewan.my/content/Notes/Introducing Islam/Terms/Islamic Law.md

 1. Istihsān ( personal judgement )
 2. Istislāh ( overruling based on public good )
 3. Zarūra ( suspension of rule in dire situations )

+---

+## Sharia: Classifications

+1. **Obligatory**: must be done; God rewards for doing, punishes for not.

+_An example of this is the five daily prayers (salat)._

+2. **Recommended:** highly desirable, but not required.

+_An example of this is giving extra charity (sadaqah) beyond the obligatory almsgiving (zakat)._

+3. **Permissable**: actions to which god assigns neutral value

+_An example of this is eating certain foods that are not specifically prohibited, such as fish without scales._

+4. **Reprehensible:** undesirable but not forbidden.

+_An example of this is engaging in excessive luxury or extravagance, which is discouraged but not strictly prohibited._

+5. **Forbidden(haram):** punished for doing, rewarded for avoiding.

+_An example of this is consuming alcohol or engaging in theft._